joshmaxsilverman/joshmaxsilverman.github.io/_posts/2022-06-25-goat-tower-penthouse.md

 date: 2022/06/25
 ---

 >**Question:** an entrepreneur runs a time-share for goats.
 Each goat has their favorite floor, but it's first come first served.
 If a goat arrives to find their favorite floor occupied, they'll go up one floor at a time, looking for an empty one.
 If they don't find one, then they'll go to the party lounge on the penthouse floor.
-What is the probability the entrepreneur will have to host a goat party?
+What is the probability the entrepreneur will not have to host a goat party?

 <!--more-->